henryhale/xterminal/README.md

 ## Live Demo

-We have prepared you a quick demo online: [Try It Yourself](https://henryhale.github.io/xterminal/demo/).
+There is a quick demo online: [Try It Yourself](https://henryhale.github.io/xterminal/demo/).

 ## Getting Started